-The Company currently settles all equity awards on a net basis.
+The Company may settle equity awards on a gross or a net basis upon factors deemed relevant at the time.
 In connection with the Combination, previously issued stock appreciation rights related to the common stock of HomeAdvisor (US) were converted into ANGI stock appreciation rights that are settleable, at the Company's option, on a net basis with ANGI remitting withholding taxes on behalf of the employee or on a gross basis with the Company issuing a sufficient number of Class A shares to cover the withholding taxes.
 In addition, at IAC's option, these awards can be settled in either Class A shares of ANGI or shares of IAC common stock.
 If settled in IAC common stock, ANGI reimburses IAC in either cash or through the issuance of Class A shares to IAC.
-Assuming all of the stock appreciation rights outstanding on January 31, 2020 were net settled on that date, ANGI would have issued 6.5 million Class A shares (either to award holders or to IAC as reimbursement) and ANGI would have remitted \$52.3 million in cash for withholding taxes (assuming a 50% withholding rate).
-Assuming all other ANGI equity awards outstanding on January 31, 2020 were net settled on that date, including stock options, RSUs and subsidiary-denominated equity, ANGI would have issued 5.1 million shares and would have remitted \$41.2 million in cash for withholding taxes (assuming a 50% withholding rate).
+The Company currently settles all equity awards on a net basis.